 I have been wanting to make an umami rich mushroom based stock to use in sauces as well as vegetarian based stews for awhile.
-I had vegetarian options that leave my recipes yellow in color.
-Even my vegetable stock recipe is not yellow.
-I use a lot of mushrooms when I want to add that meaty flavor that I get with homemade stock recipes.
-This recipe is made with two types of fresh mushrooms along with dried porcini mushrooms to add extra depth to the recipe.
-This recipe for rich mushroom stock turned out even better than I thought it would and fulfilled all my expectations.
+I dislike vegetarian options that leave my recipes yellow in color.
+Even my homemade vegetable stock recipe is not yellow.
+I use a lot of mushrooms when I want to add that meaty flavor that I get with vegetarian recipes.
+This recipe is made with two types of fresh mushrooms along with dried porcini mushrooms to add extra depth to the stock.
+This mushroom stock turned out even better than I thought it would and fulfilled all my expectations.

 I used three kinds of mushrooms, cremini, shiitake, and dried porcini.
 Each mushroom adds a little more depth to the recipe, and I think of it as laying flavors.
 I roasted the shiitake mushrooms alongside onions, carrots, and celery, as I do for all of my meat-based stocks.
 Roasting before simmering adds so much more flavor while adding that deep dark, rich color to the finished recipe.

 After roasting I moved onto making the stock by cooking the cremini mushrooms along with the roasted ones until caramelized, then I added aromatics, along with a little tomato paste, miso, and water, Simmering all the flavors together for some time creates all the magic, don’t try to rush it.
 This is the love part of the recipe that makes all the difference.

 The end result is a very flavorful and rich mushroom stock that can be used in stews, soups, sauces, or any recipe that calls for stock or broth.
 I have used this recipe in gravies as well as stroganoff and everyone is always surprised there is no meat as it is that flavorful.

 - 3 tablespoons olive oil